AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-toolbar.md

 >
 >You can also define clickable areas \(image map\) in your image.
 For more details, view the **Insert/Edit Image Map** feature description in the [Left panel](web-editor-left-panel.md) section.

+**Resize images**

+In the New Editor, you can resize an image by dragging its edges or corner handles in the **Author** mode.
+As you drag, the Height and Width values in the **Content properties** panel update automatically to reflect the new dimensions.
+This resizing is also reflected in the **Side by side** mode and in **Preview** mode, so you can confirm how the resized image will appear before publishing.

 **Context menu for image or media files**

 You can also perform some common operations for images and media files using the context menu.
 Right-click at any place on your image to invoke the context menu.